Fatigue & Stress Response

 This is where the concept of Adrenal Fatigue comes in.
 Understanding how the adrenal glands function and how stress affects your body can explain why you feel tired, foggy, or unbalanced.

-In this guide, we will discuss what Adrenal Fatigue is, why it happens, and the practical steps you can take to start feeling like yourself again.
+In this guide, we will discuss what Adrenal Fatigue is, why it happens, how it progresses, and what actually works to help the body recover.

 What Is Adrenal Fatigue?